I didn't see it coming. I knew my life was different, but I was so happy after the shock.

 17. Psychotic Reaction

 I was in front of the television that Thursday afternoon when the news broke: Michael Jackson was dead, No final hurrah on stage at the O2 in London, which would have been the culmination of months of production rehearsals.
-The King of Pop died June 28, 2009.
+The King of Pop died on June 28, 2009.
 No more new Michael songs, and no new scandals.
 His time on earth had come and gone.
 He was fifty.
-I am three or four years older.
-The only times I had considered death, my own death, was when I was ill in the hospital with pneumonia, when I received "let's check this out more" on a breast exam, and the times I had thought seriously about ending it all myself.
+I am three years older.
+The only times I had considered death, my own death, was when I was ill in the hospital with pneumonia. when I received "let's check this out more" on a breast exam, and the times I had thought seriously about ending my life all by myself.

 Age differences don't matter so much when you get older.
 People born many years apart find themselves drawn to each other, from interests or goals in common.
 It happens frequently in this day and age.
 But I never quite got past thinking of Michael as a short little kid.
 When I wasn't paying attention, he grew up, filled out some, moved like no one ever had, and recorded albums that sold millions.

-December 8, 1980 was my first experience losing a rock idol to death.
-John Lennon was my favorite Beatle, and he was shot dead in front of his high rise New York living.
+December 8, 1980, was my first experience losing a rock idol to death.
+John Lennon was my favorite Beatle, and he was shot dead in front of his high-rise New York apartment.
 I think part of me died that day.
-I never thought about any Beatle dying.
+I never thought about any Beatles dying.
 Now the four lads from Liverpool could never reunite again.
 I felt like I had lost a personal friend.
-Lots of people felt that way, and we grieved together and alone, and wondered why.
+Lots of people felt that way, and we grieved together and alone and wondered why.

 He hadn't been my idol.
-I had hoped and believed the charges of molestation by MJ were just hyped up scandal.
-However, such talk and charges had gone on for so long, even I had doubts as his second trial for a similar charge played out again in the daily media of a new century.
-And in this 21st Century, Michael's nose was no longer distinctly flat and African-American wide.
+I had hoped and believed the charges of molestation by MJ were just a hyped-up scandal.
+However, such talk and charges had gone on for so long, even I had doubts as his second trial for a similar charge played out again in the daily media of the new century.
+And in this 21st Century, Michael's nose was no longer distinctly broad, flat, and African-American wide.
 Because of grading papers at night, I missed out on a lot of early MTV.
 But there was an obvious physical progression.
-As his nose continued to shrink with elective surgeries, his skin colored faded from rich brown to almost ghastly white.
-Michael Jackson had been black, he was still black, but he didn't look black anymore.
+As his nose continued to shrink with elective surgeries, his skin color faded from rich brown to almost ghastly white.
+Michael Jackson had been black, and he was still black, but he didn't look black anymore.